TrapLord92/Python-vault-all-meaning-things/README.md

-# This is a python  repo for the course , python for data science
+# This is a repo for  all relevant python related stuff